-- Magnet is perpendicular to the reed switch - downward into the upper left lobe of the contacts and continue through the lower left lobe. - In this case, the contacts will close and open when the magnet goes through each lobe.
+- Magnet is perpendicular to the reed switch - Bringing the magnet downward into the upper left lobe of the contacts and continue through the lower left lobe. - In this case, the contacts will close and open when the magnet goes through each lobe.